Kazakh–Kalmyk War (1723–1726): Kazakh offensive (July–December 1723)

 In mid-July 1723, Ayuka sent his envoy Kuzytush to Abulkhair Khan to negotiate peace.
 On the Temir River, the Kalmyk delegation encountered a 15,000-strong Kazakh army led by Abulkhair himself.
 However, the Kazakh khan declared:

 He is going to wage war against the Kalmyks and the Russians, and forty thousand hordes will be with him.

 After this, three Kalmyk envoys were executed, and the remaining seven were taken prisoner.
 Abulkhair then continued his advance toward the Trans-Volga steppes, seeking to drive the Kalmyks and Russians from both banks of the Yaik River and to expand the Kazakh nomadic territories to the northwest.
 The rapid advance of the Kazakh army forced the Kalmyk taishas Dorzhi Nazarov, Khoshot-Dondok, and Lekbey to hastily retreat from the left bank of the Yaik to Krasny Yar.

-On August 5, Yaik colonel Zakharov reported to the Astrakhan administration that a 5,000-strong detachment of Kazakhs and Karakalpaks had crossed the Yaik and moved westward, intending to attack Russian settlements, as well as Kalmyk and Cheremis (Mari) encampments.
+On August 5, Yaik colonel Zakharov reported to the Astrakhan administration that a 5,000-strong detachment of Kazakhs and Karakalpaks had crossed the Yaik and moved westward, intending to attack Russian settlements, as well as Kalmyk and Mari encampments.
 Following this, Ayuka Khan requested military assistance from Astrakhan governor A.P.
 Volynsky, who ordered an artillery unit and six squadrons of Russian soldiers to be sent to aid the Kalmyks.

 By late August, however, Abulkhair’s forces defeated the uluses of Taisha Lekbey, numbering about 2,000 families.
 As a result of the fighting, the Kazakhs captured a large number of prisoners and livestock, which were sold to Dorzhi Nazarov, after which the Kazakhs continued their advance deep into Kalmyk territory.
 In the autumn, the Kazakhs captured 5,000 Kalmyk kibitkas in the uluses of Ayuka and Lubzhi.

 Alarmed by the Kazakh attacks on the Kalmyk Khanate, the Russian imperial government in December 1723 sent a decree to Ayuka demanding assistance in repelling the Kazakh–Karakalpak offensive:

 The Kirghiz-Kaisaks and the Karakalpaks, having gathered in forty thousand men, are marching against our imperial cities and your uluses, our subject, for the purpose of ravaging towns and villages… You, our subject, must hinder them, so that they may not reach the destruction of our cities and districts.

 Following this, the combined forces of Ayuka and Dosang managed to halt the further advance of Abulkhair’s detachments, although hostilities did not cease entirely.

 In early 1724, major fighting along the Kazakh–Kalmyk border subsided, except for a Karakalpak raid on Kalmyk encampments near the Guryev town in January.
 In the spring of the same year, Abulkhair resumed his offensive.